Heller event in Las Vegas closed to media for space reasons

 Lee could not recall the last time the club closed a luncheon to the media.
 The event was well-attended Tuesday, with top Republicans rubbing elbows with Heller’s senior staffers, Secretary of State Barbara Cegavske, state treasurer hopeful Derek Uehara and other Nevada politicians.

 Heller declined comment through a spokesman Tuesday.
-Lee shot down rumors that Heller’s office demanded no media at the event, saying it was her board’s decision.
+Lee denied that Heller’s office demanded no media at the event, saying it was her board’s decision.

 “We don’t take requests from people.
 It’s our decision as a board,” she said.
 “We’ve had major issues with people interfering with our dining service.
 This isn’t a political issue.
 It really is an issue of space.”